-MAYOR: The tanks were rushing to Mariupol, but they were stopped.
-The ship was approaching
+MAYOR: Russian tanks advanced to Mariupol but were stopped.
+A battleship was approaching

 ROMAN ROMANYUK — SUNDAY, 27 FEBRUARY 2022, 11:17 AM